Ultimate Augusta Real Estate Investing Guide for 2026

 Wholesaling

-Wholesaling is a real estate investment plan that requires finding homes that are interesting to real estate investors and signing a sale and purchase agreement.
-When a real estate investor who needs the residential property is spotted, the purchase contract is assigned to the buyer for a fee.
-The seller sells the home to the investor not the real estate wholesaler.
-You’re selling the rights to the purchase contract, not the house itself.
+Wholesaling is a real estate investment approach that involves scouting out houses that are interesting to investors and signing a purchase contract.
+When a real estate investor who wants the residential property is spotted, the sale and purchase agreement is sold to the buyer for a fee.
+The real estate investor then settles the acquisition.
+You're selling the rights to the purchase contract, not the home itself.

-This method includes using a title company that is experienced in the wholesale contract assignment procedure and is able and predisposed to handle double close deals.
-Locate title companies that work with investors in Augusta ME in our directory.
+This business requires employing a title firm that is experienced in the wholesale contract assignment procedure and is qualified and predisposed to handle double close purchases.
+Discover title companies that work with wholesalers by reviewing our list.

 Factors to Consider